Calculate the coefficient of friction, friction force, or normal force from any two values, with force units in newtons, kilonewtons, or pounds-force.

 How to calculate coefficient of friction

-1. First, determine the net horizontal force acting on an object.
+1. First, determine the friction force acting parallel to the surface.

-2. Next, determine the normal force acting on an object.
+2. Next, determine the normal force acting on the object.

 3. Calculate the coefficient of friction